 Many people are surprised to hear that there are many different types of resume formats.
-The most popular formats are the chronological, functional and hybrid.
-Many countries also use a CV instead of a resume.
-They are very similar but there are quite a few differences between the two.
-We won’t go into detail on these differences in this post (You can check out our post here on the difference between a resume and CV) Today we’ll cover if there is a difference between a resume formatted for the U.S. and Canada.
+The most popular resume formats are the chronological, functional and hybrid.
+Many countries use a CV instead of a resume.
+The two documents are very similar but there are quite a few differences.
+You can check out our post here on the differences between a resume and CV, but today we're talking about resumes.

 The answer is...no.

 Canadians do not use a CV.